pragma-/pbot/doc/VirtualMachine.md

 This concludes the initial one-time set-up.
 You can close the `virt-viewer` window.
 The virtual machine will continue running in the background until it is manually shutdown (via `shutdown now -h` inside the VM or via `virsh shutdown pbot-vm` on the host).

+## Install Fortune package
+The PBot VM Host server uses the `fortune` command to generate random STDIN input to use when no `-stdin` argument is provided to the bot's `cc` command.
+Ensure you have it installed.

 ## Start PBot VM Host
 To start the PBot VM Host server, change your current working directory to `applets/pbot-vm/host/bin`